About Quality Plus Training

 Ongoing literature review, attendance at conferences/seminars, worldwide networking (both formal and informal) and assessing individual facilities' needs and requirements.

-Liaising regularly with New Zealand Standards and other quality and health organisations and contracting facilities to ascertain current practice.
+Liaising regularly with New Zealand Standards, New Zealand Qualifications' Authority (NZQA) and other quality and health organisations and contracting facilities to meet compliance requirements and ascertain current practice.

 Collecting and analysing student and contracting facility feedback in order to make changes to course material to effectively meet the learners' needs.